PikalaxALT/firered-speedchoice/README.md

 - Divorced instant text and hold-to-mash
 - Enabled switch button on fly map

+### 1.0.0b2
+- Fixed a bug in instant text introduced in the previous version
+- Fixed alignment of speedchoice version string

 ## See also

 Other disassembly and/or decompilation projects: